 With the wealth of ongoing health research in the country, the two main challenges our study identified in Uganda’s research environment are the uncoordinated nature of the research efforts and the lack of human resources to carry out the research and development.
 Coordination has been difficult as the delay in enacting UNHRO created a vacuum in health research management and coordination.
 The lack of human resources is felt by all research institutes as the numbers graduating from the university programs are not enough to meet the demand for well-trained researchers.

-Products and Processes being developed in Uganda’s research institutes
+Table 1 shows the products and processes being developed in Uganda’s research institutes.

 The presence of a pharmaceutical industry in a country is important for science-based health research and development to facilitate the final stage of the innovation cycle, especially for pharmaceutical products like drugs and vaccines.
 In Uganda, the pharmaceutical industry is small and focused on generics, manufacturing 10% of the drug products consumed in Uganda, with 90% imported mainly from India and China .
 The Uganda National Drug Authority lists ten pharmaceutical firms in the country approved to manufacture generics.
 Some of these are building capacity in pharmaceutical manufacturing through South-South partnership agreements, and moving into areas of incremental innovation.